 Will I be able to send money to my student?

 If your student is using their home bank account while abroad, you should be able to deposit money into that account from the United States.
 If your student plans to open a foreign account, you will need to look into how to wire-transfer money.
 Contact your bank and ask them about ways to send money overseas.

 How often should I be in contact with my student?

 All parents are worried when their students travel abroad.
-It is important to stay in contact for safety purposes, but remember that every second your student spends talking to friends and family from home is time he/she is losing forming new relationships in the destination country.
-Your student’s study abroad experience is valuable and he/she should take advantage of every second.
-It is advised to keep contact at a minimum, but still be open any time to talk to your student if he/she is experiencing problems during the program.
+It is important to stay in contact for safety purposes, but remember that every second your student spends talking to friends and family from home is time they're losing forming new relationships in the destination country.
+Your student’s study abroad experience is valuable and they should take advantage of every second.
+It is advised to keep contact at a minimum, but still be open any time to talk to your student if they're experiencing problems during the program.

 What are some ways that I can keep in touch with my student?

 Technology provides great ways of staying in contact at low prices.
 Computer downloads such as Skype allow people to talk face-to-face for free, no matter the locations.
 If you don’t have computer access, you can purchase calling cards or talk to your phone company about a possible international plan.
 You can also email, or more traditionally, snail mail!